 Therefore, if you’re beginning to embroider or just looking to improve your thread color-picking skills, this guide is for you.
 This guide will give you an insight into choosing embroidery thread color options with the best tools and apps.

-Not to mention a few tips for inspiration and some tricks to create the perfect harmony, contrast, and variety in the embroidery design.
+Additionally, a few tips for inspiration and some tricks to create the perfect harmony, contrast, and variety in the embroidery design.
 We’ll also share how to navigate the difficulties you may face when choosing the thread colors.
 So, without further ado, let’s begin!

 The Color Wheel and Color Schemes: Vibrant Possibilities